Shrabani2001/Mo-blog/README.md

 The template is a working application with a minimal setup.
 It contains:
  * application skeleton
- * common repository and libraries
+ * common plugin and libraries
- * Spring web, Dev tool and thymleaf setup
+ * Spring web, dev tool, thymeleaf, lombok setup
  * HTML CSS for frontend and Java for backend development

  The application exposes by (http://localhost:1200/)